-The Virginia Aquarium’s Research & Conservation Division is now accepting Stranding Response Intern applications for fall 2019.
+The Virginia Aquarium's Research & Conservation Division is now accepting Stranding Response Intern applications for Spring/Winter 2020.
 The application deadline is September 12, 2021.
 Internships will be approximately four months long, starting in October.
 Internships will be fulfilled in accordance with COVID-19 safety guidelines and positions are subject to change based on the most current recommendations.
-Please note that all positions are non-compensatory and housing is not provided by the Virginia Aquarium.
+Please note that all internships are non-compensatory and housing is not provided by the Virginia Aquarium.
 Interns are fully responsible for fulfilling all requirements of their home institutions to receive academic credit.

 Virginia Aquarium Stranding Response Program (VAQS) interns promote the conservation of marine animal species through research, rescue, rehabilitation, and education.
 Once accepted, interns will be assigned to a focus area of either necropsy or rehabilitation.
 Interns will be cross-trained in all aspects of stranding response, however, daily tasks will be assigned to interns according to focus area.
 Stranding work is unpredictable, therefore experiences will vary by internship session.
 VAQS staff will provide as many learning opportunities as possible during each session

 - Respond to live and dead marine mammals and sea turtles in the field.

 - Participate in all aspects of post-mortem examinations: cutting and sampling, data collection, photographing, carcass removal, and cleaning.

 - Perform daily husbandry tasks, including food preparation, feeding, and cleaning the rehab area, kitchen and associated supplies.

-- Assist staff wiht new admits and daily treatments of patients.
+- Assist staff with new admits and daily treatments of patients.
 Restrain animals for exams, collect vitals (heart rate, respiratory rate, temperature) and morphometrics, take photographs, administer medications, and perform wound care.

 Assist staff with daily administrative tasks, including answering hotline calls, data entry, and completing response paperwork.

 - Complete other projects and tasks as assigned by VAQS staff.

 - Must be at least 18 years old.

-- Must be phyiscally fit with the ability to lift 50 lbs. and walk long distances on the beach in adverse conditions, such as extreme heat and cold, humidity, rain, and wind.
+- Must be physically fit with the ability to lift 50 pounds and walk long distances on the beach in adverse conditions such as extreme heat and cold, humidity, rain, and wind.